top of page

 • Ability to continually leverage creator partnership permissions (without having to gain access each time)

 There’s no doubt that sharing custom audiences is massively beneficial to the influencer and brand.
-However, given the limited transparency of new ads being set up, it does seem like a ticking time bomb until an advertiser/ brand purposely or accidentally uses a large influencer's handle (like Halland's) in a campaign that they’ve not been made aware of.
+However, given the limited transparency of new ads being set up, it does seem like a ticking time bomb until an advertiser/ brand purposely or accidentally uses a large influencer's handle (like Haaland's) in a campaign that they’ve not been made aware of.

 bottom of page